redos7/jTutorial/README.md

 jTutorial v0.4
 =========
-Jquery plugin for tutorial on web pages. by RED (red@dbwap.ru)
+Jquery plugin to create interactive tutorials on the web page. by RED (theredos7@gmail.com)

 Special thanks to SeWeRd-in
 ___